 In the meantime, please register on the Oregon Procurement Information Network (ORPIN) This will allow you be found by DAS and allow you to be considered by other State agencies as well.

-The National Institute of Standards and Technology (NIST) MEP National Network will provide Opportunity Synopses that will contain specific product specifications for critically needed parts.
-Once the Opportunity Specifications have been provided we will reach out to you to see if there is a match.
+The National Institute of Standards and Technology (NIST) MEP National Network is providing Opportunity Synopses that will contain specific product specifications for critically needed supplies (right now they are asking for bottles for hand sanitizer).
+Once the Opportunity Specifications have been provided we will reach out to you if there is a match.

 Critical Supply List

 - Gowns, Disposable, All Sizes -ISO rated, surgical gowns, impermeable, polypropylene, 3-layer, looking for at least 500,000 of each size or 2,000,000 of one size fits all

 - Goggles -antifog, splash/impact-resistant, Condor, similar to Grainger #1VT70

 - Gloves, Exam, All Sizes – long cuff 11-12″, nitrile